Norhaven/Talon/README.md

 # Running

 Using VS Code, use the `Launch Chrome against localhost` run/debug option.
 This will build the project and open a browser window with the rudimentary IDE that you can use to play around with.

+# Contributing

+If you feel so inclined, please reach out to me to find the best way to contribute.
+As this becomes a more fully formed project, issues with contribution-friendly tags may show up.
+For now, though, I'll be happy to hear from you.